open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/migrate-workload-with-placement.md

 [Taints of ManagedClusters](https://open-cluster-management.io/concepts/managedcluster/#taints-of-managedclusters)
 also describes other scenarios where taints are automatically added.
-In some scenarios you may not want to migrate the application immediately when a taint is added, with placement `TolerationSeconds` defined, it could tolerates the taint for a period of time before repel it.
+In some scenarios you may not want to migrate the application immediately when a taint is added, with placement `TolerationSeconds` defined, it could tolerates the taint for a period of time before repelling it.
 In above example, the `TolerationSeconds` could be defined as below:

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1